The Pennsylvania Uniform Condominium Act

 Defining a Condominium

 Legally, a condominium represents a form of real estate ownership.
 So when an individual buys into a condominium, they purchase a designated portion of the property.
 As a result, they become the exclusive owner, called a "unit."
-In addition, common elements of the condominium comprise the communal portions of the property, sharing an undivided interest with other unit owners.
+In addition, common elements of the condominium include the communal portions of the property, which are held in an undivided interest by all unit owners.

 The purchaser is also subject to the declaration and bylaws.
 The association established its bylaws before giving the deed.
 Most condominium documents provide enforcement mechanisms for non-payment and violation of the declaration or bylaws.